0 - Introduction

 This tutorial assumes only the very basics of using the Unity Editor and programming.
-However, it's preferable to have a good knowledge and some experience with creating regular, non networked games in order to concentrate on the new concepts Photon Networking introduces.
+However, it's preferable to have a good knowledge and some experience with creating games in order to concentrate on the new concepts Photon Unity Networking introduces.

 The sample code is written in C#.

-Make sure you work with either a Unity version equal or higher than 5.3.7p4.
+Make sure you work with either a Unity version equal or higher than 2017.4 (beta versions are not recommended).
 Create a fresh Project, this is recommended when working on tutorials in general.
-Then once you have assimilated concepts and design patterns, apply them back to your own projects.

 Open the Asset Store and locate the PUN 2 asset and download/install it.
-Let Unity Recompile when you have imported all the PUN Assets.
+Let Unity recompile when you have imported all the assets.

 The PUN Setup Wizard is there to help you with the network settings and offers a convenient way to get started with our multiplayer game: The Photon Cloud!